Extra-twisted connected sum G_2-manifolds: Building blocks from K3s with non-symplectic involution

 These basis vectors also span the nef cone.
 In terms of this basis, $-\pi^*K_\rs = \cvec{2}{2}$, and the image $\bar c_2(Z) \in N^*$ of $-3\pi^*K_\rs$ is $\rvec{12}{12}$. \end{ex}

 \begin{ex} For $r \in \{1, \ldots, 9\}$, consider the blow-up $\rs$ of $\PP^2$ in $r-1$ points in general position. \end{ex}

-\begin{rmk} There are two non-symplectic involutions with $r = a = 10$, which correspond to $\rs$ being an Enriques surface (which is of no interest to use, since the involution has no fixed points), and $\PP^2$ blown up in 9 points that are the nodes of a nodal sextic curve.
+\begin{rmk} There are two non-symplectic involutions with $r = a = 10$, one of which corresponds to $\rs$ being an Enriques surface (which is of no interest to us, since the involution has no fixed points), and the other to $Y$ being $\PP^2$ blown up in 9 points that are the nodes of a nodal sextic curve.
 In the latter case, $|{-}2K_\rs|$ is a pencil spanned by the proper transform of the given sextic (which is an elliptic curve) and the square of the unique cubic passing through them.
 A double cover branched over a generic section of $|{-}2K_\rs|$ therefore gives a K3 with non-symplectic involution whose fixed set is an elliptic curve.
 We can construct a complex 3-fold $Z$ as a double cover of $\rs \times \PP^1$ branched over a smooth divisor $D \in |\calo_{\PP^1} -2K_\rs|$ as above.
-However, because $-K_\rs$ is not ample, we cannot apply the Lefschetz hyperplane theorem to prove that $H^3(Z)$ is torsion-free, and moreover, considering $D$ as a branched double cover of $\rs$ shows that the conclusions of the Lefschetz theorem are in fact false. \end{rmk}
+However, because $-K_\rs$ is not ample, we cannot apply the Lefschetz hyperplane theorem to prove that $H^3(Z)$ is torsion-free; indeed, considering $D$ as a branched double cover of $\rs$ shows that the conclusions of the Lefschetz theorem are in fact false. \end{rmk}

+Finally, we note that the blocks obtained by smoothing have the same convenient genericity features as the ones obtained by blow-up.

 \begin{prop} Let $N \subset L$ be a primitive sublattice, isometric to twice the intersection lattice of a del Pezzo surface $Y$.
 Let $\Amp \subset N_\R$ be the subcone corresponding to the ample cone of $Y$, and let $\fbb$ be the set of building blocks obtained by applying Construction \ref{constr:inv_smoothing} to the deformation family of $Y$.
 Then $\fbb$ is $(\Lambda, \Amp)$-generic for any primitive sublattice $\Lambda \subset L$ that contains $N$ such that $\Lambda \setminus N$ does not contain any $(-2)$-classes. \end{prop}